 Todays readings..
 Exodus 30, Psalm 87&88, Mark 15&16

-Today we completed reading the gospel of Mark.
-As with all the gospels, the death and resurrection of our Lord is its’ crowning message.
-While he is on the cross there are mockers, in particular “the chief priests with the scribes mocked him to one another, saying, “He saved others; he cannot save himself.
-Let the Christ, the King of Israel, come down now from the cross that we may see and believe.”
-[15 v,31,32]
+Our thoughts were triggered along these lines as we read today in Mark 15 that “the chief priests and scribes mocked him to one another, saying, ‘He saved others; he cannot save himself.
+Let the Christ, the King of Israel, come down now from the cross that we may see and believe” [v.31,32]